Before you start

-If you haven’t already, download and install Tableau for Students
+If you haven’t already, download and install Tableau for Students.

-Open Tableau Desktop and get familiar with the interface
+If you are just starting here, open Tableau Desktop and get familiar with the interface

 • Discover Pane (right): Educational resources and links to relevant content